-- of life such as food, shelter and clothing to the person.
-The person with the disability does not necessarily have to live with the family member in order to make the transfer. - Tuition, Education and Textbook Amounts Transferred from a Child: If the person with a disability does not require these amounts, a supporting person may be able to claim all or part of the unused amount. - Adoption Expenses: You can claim an amount for eligible adoption expenses related to the completed adoption of a child who is under 18 years of age that were incurred during the adoption period.
-The maximum claim for each child is \$15,453 for the 2016 taxation year.
+• Adoption Expenses: You can claim an amount for eligible adoption expenses related to the completed adoption of a child who is under 18 years of age that were incurred during the adoption period.
+The maximum claim for each child is \$15,670 for the 2017 taxation year.